iemanuilov/dirichletie/README.md

-- 👋 Hi, I’m @iemanuilov
+- 👋 Hi, I’m Ivo
-- 👀 Interested in computer science, mathematics and patent law
+- 👀 I'm interested in computer science, mathematics and patent law
 - 🌱 Currently learning about computational approaches to law and software inventions
 - 💞️ Looking to collaborate on interdisciplinary research projects
 - 📫 How to reach me?
 Email, Twitter, or LinkedIn

 <!---